Al-Faruq Mosque (Puerto Rico)

 The Al-Faruq Mosque (Mezquita de Al-Faruq) is a mosque in Vega Alta, Puerto Rico.
 It is the largest mosque on the island.

-Overview y
+Overview

 The mosque was built in 1992 and opened as the second mosque on the island.

 With a capacity of 1,200 male worshipers and 120 female worshipers, it is the largest mosque in Puerto Rico.